 skip navigation

-Below are selected “Ask MRSC” inquiries we have received from local governments throughout Washington State related to environmental issues.
+Below are selected questions we have received from local governments throughout Washington State related to climate and environmental issues.
 Click on any question to see the answer.

 These questions are for educational purposes only.
-All questions and answers have been edited and adapted for posting to the MRSC website, and all identifying information, including the inquirer’s name and agency name, has been removed.
+All questions and answers have been edited and adapted for posting to the MRSC website, and all identifying information has been removed.

 Have a Question?
 Ask MRSC!

-Officials and employees from eligible government agencies can use our free one-on-one inquiry service, Ask MRSC.
-With one call or click you can get a personalized answer from one of our trusted attorneys, policy consultants, or finance experts!
+Staff and officials from all cities and counties in Washington State, as well as hundreds of eligible special purpose districts, can use our free Ask MRSC service.
+With one call or click you can get a personalized answer from one of our trusted attorneys or policy consultants!

 Ask MRSC